 Cloth Menstrual Pads

-Wash new pads prior to first use (just chuck them in with your regular washing).
+Wash new pads before first use (just chuck them in with your regular washing).

-Wash your pads in your washing machine, on a long warm or hot cycle with the amount of detergent specified on the box/bottle for heavy soiling.
+Wash your pads in your washing machine, on a long warm or hot cycle.
+Use the amount of detergent specified for heavy soiling.
 You can wash pads as part of a load of cloth nappies or with your clothes.
 Air dry.
 Do not tumble dry as this can damage the PUL lining.